jeremyckahn/chitchatter/README.md

 - Fully open source (licensed under [GPL v2](./LICENSE))
 - Peer-to-peer
-  - Whenever possible, otherwise [Open Relay](https://www.metered.ca/tools/openrelay/) is used to ensure reliable peer connection
+  - Whenever possible, otherwise a TURN server is used to ensure reliable peer connection
 - End-to-end encrypted (via [WebRTC](https://webrtc-security.github.io/))
 - Ephemeral
   - Message content is never persisted to disk on either the client or server